fherrera124/dockers/calibre-server/README.md

 ## This version

 My version is for use as docker-compose mainly.
-I was inspired by https://github.com/wietsedv/docker-calibre-server, but instead of whitelist the hosts that should have read/write access, I choosed to use the auth mode present in calibre-server, and created a default user that can access/modify the library, regardless the ip.
+I was inspired by this [repo](https://github.com/wietsedv/docker-calibre-server), but instead of whitelist the hosts that should have read/write access, I chose to use the auth mode present in calibre-server, and created a default user that can access/modify the library, regardless the user ip.

 ## Usage